 If you have any questions regarding your warranty rights and responsibilities, you should contact your nearest authorized servicing dealer or call Husqvarna Forest & Garden at 1-800-487-5963.

 WHERE TO GET WARRANTY SERVICE

-Warranty services or repairs shall be provided at all Husqvarna Forest & Garden authorized servicing dealers.
+Warranty services or repairs are provided through all Husqvarna Forest & Garden authorized servicing dealers.

 MAINTENANCE, REPLACEMENT AND REPAIR OF EMISSION-RELATED PARTS